Neighborhood Appliance Replacement Program

 Bellevue Sunrise Rotary Club is partnering with Jubilee Reach in their Groceries for Families program, which provides 2,000 bags of groceries per month to families in the Bellevue area.

-Grants Awarded to Sponsored Community Projects August 2022 – July 2023
+Grants Awarded to Sponsored Community Projects August 2023 – July 2024

-Click Project Titles for More Information
+Click BLUE Project Titles for More Information

 Coal Creek Family YMCA